fazleskhan/gsd/multi-container/notes.md

   The version of docker installed at this time is 20.10.9 and does not support docker plugins.
   On Windows Server 2019 substitute 'docker-compose' for 'docker compose'

+  To run on Windows Server 2019 the image must first be built on Windows 10 and pushed to the repo docker image build -t fazleskhan/gsd:multi-container . docker image push fazleskhan/gsd:multi-container

 docker compose up -d

 docker image ls